We all know that “build it and they will come” is a myth. Build it, nourish it, then constantly improve it and they will come is more like it.

 However, that’s not the whole story.
 It’s only half of the battlefield.

 On the other side stands the shared enemy: Working to survive.
 Grinding it out, paying the bills and going through the motions.
 This is a stale, energy draining paradigm — conceived by the factory line model of work — where work is simply a means to an end; a boring, lifeless means to survive.

 In stark contrast to the Shared Purpose of getting paid to be who you are lies the status quo of working to earn your joy at some undisclosed date that never arrives.
 It involves separation and dissection of work and life, whereas getting paid to be who you are involves total integration of the two.

 This is our Shared Purpose and Shared Enemy.
-Every great community has at its core these two competing forces (see my friend Clay’s about page for a great example).
+Every great community has at its core these two competing forces.
 Can you identify the basic elements of yours?
 Once you do that, it’s time to…

 Step 3: Create a Core Identity within your tribe

 Every great community has identifiers that signify membership or alliance within it.

 Your community or tribe is no different.

 Probably the best illustration of this comes from the sports world.
 In soccer, fans commonly identify with the team of their respective country.
 When their team wins, they take credit and brag about their team’s victory.
 In the same way, when their team loses, they themselves feel a sense of defeat and loss.

 When their team wins, they win.
 When their team loses, they lose.